-3. Have revered people look at the TV camera and address the human core in everyone, urging us to think as a planet to solve the challenges we face.
+3. Revered people look out from TV and address the human core in everyone, urging us to think as a planet.
+An initiation if it comes from inspiration.

-4. Call for a minute of silence at noon in every time zone, for everyone to stop what they are doing and focus on the world at peace.
-It is possible that England averted WWII invasion that way..
+4. A minute of silence at noon in every time zone, for everyone to focus on the world at peace.
+That may have averted England being invaded in WWII.

-5. Call for a truce worldwide, where wars end, induced by the commitment to a decent life for everyone – housing, food, health care, education, job training.
+5. Call for a truce to wars worldwide, induced by the commitment to a decent life for everyone – housing, food, health care, education, job training.
 Pay for it with military budgets.

-6. Use ecstasy to heal trauma and restore people to mental health.
+6. Give everyone ecstasy (pure MDMA) to heal trauma and open hearts.

 7. Create a new version of the Twilight Club, where outstanding thinkers engaged.